designreuse/YouDrive/README.md

 Known Issues:

-1. managevehicles.jsp doesn't display the correct number of vehicles after adding a vehicle.
-Really weird bug because the vehicle is added to the database but just isn't showing up.
-Suspecting the session object needs refreshing.
+1. <strike>managevehicles.jsp doesn't display the correct number of vehicles after adding a vehicle.</strike> Dumb error: used group by instead of order by
 2. regular user creation not working yet.